Scanbot SDK has been acquired by Apryse! Learn more

 ZBar (WebAssembly-built)

-ZBar offers users barcode reading from various sources, such as video streams and image files.
+ZBar offers barcode reading from various sources, such as video streams and image files.
 Written in C, it can be compiled into WebAssembly (WASM), a technology that lets high-performance code run inside the browser.
-Experienced developers can compile it themselves or opt for one of the ready-made WASM packages, such as zbar-wasm
+Developers can compile it themselves or opt for one of the ready-made WASM packages, such as zbar-wasm.

 Key features and benefits